danieljprice/splash/docs/settings.rst

-An option to plot non-SPH particles on top of rendered plots (e.g. sink particles) can be set when turning particle types on/off via the “turn on/off particles by type” option in the particle plot o)ptions submenu (see :ref:`sec:plotparticlesbytype`).
+An option to plot non-SPH particles on top of rendered plots (e.g. sink particles) can be set when turning particle types on/off via the “turn on/off particles by type” option in :ref:`sec:opts` (see :ref:`sec:plotparticlesbytype`).

 Using ghost particles in the rendering